 The complex life history of anadromous salmonids has directed most research toward habitat variables readily quantified during their freshwater residency.
-The principle freshwater life cycles of anadromous salmonids include upstream migration of adults, spawning, incubation, juvenile rearing, and seaward migration of smolts.
+Anadromous salmonid life stages include upstream migration of adults, spawning, incubation, juvenile rearing, and seaward migration of smolts.
 Accordingly, the habitat needs of anadromous salmonids in streams vary with season of year and stage of their life cycle (Reiser and Bjornn 1979).
 Most research has focused on the identification and quantification of related attributes critical to juvenile salmonid survival, distribution, and abundance.
-Some of the more important instream habitat variables include, but are not limited to, stream temperature, habitat complexity (for refugia) and fine inorganic sediment.
+Some of the instream habitat variables analyzed include, but are not limited to, stream temperature, habitat complexity, and fine inorganic sediment.
 Excess fine inorganic sediment can affect the success of salmonid spawning, egg incubation, and egg-to-fry emergence.

 The non-random selection of spawning sites by salmonids is influenced by environmental variables such as water depth and velocity, substrate composition and proximity to cover (Platts et al. 1983b).
 The deposition of salmonid eggs in the instream substrate protects the eggs from predators and provides a flow of oxygen-rich water during the incubation period.
-Fine inorganic sediment in the salmonid nest, or redd, limits oxygen flow that results in decreased survival of eggs and alevins.
+Fine inorganic sediment in the salmonid nest, or redd, limits oxygen flow and results in decreased survival of eggs and alevins.
 Progressively higher percentages of sediments have been documented to result in progressively lower egg survival (Tappel and Bjornn 1983).

 As a result, attention has focused on the impacts of sediments as a quantifiable limiting factor.
-Fine sediment in spawning gravels influences the survival-toemergence ratio (STE) of salmonids through several possible mechanisms which include: (a) reduction in intragravel water flow with a subsequent buildup in metabolites and a corresponding reduction in dissolved oxygen, (b) smothering of embryos and sac fry from high concentrations of suspended sediment particles entering the redd, and (c) entrapment of fry attempting to emerge from the gravel, to reach the water column.
+Fine sediment in spawning gravels influences the survival-to-emergence ratio (STE) of salmonids through several possible mechanisms which including: (a) reduction in intragravel water flow with a subsequent buildup in metabolites and a corresponding reduction in dissolved oxygen, (b) smothering of embryos and sac fry from high concentrations of suspended sediment particles entering the redd, and (c) entrapment of fry attempting to emerge from the gravel to reach the water column.

-Despite complexities in determining effects in the amount and distribution of gravels (especially under natural conditions) pertaining to embryo survival, sediment is a clear and quantifiable parameter.
+Despite complexities determining effects in the amount and distribution of gravels (especially under natural conditions) pertaining to embryo survival, sediment is a clear and quantifiable parameter.
 Thus, the composition (or particle-size distribution) of instream substrate can be considered a limiting freshwater habitat factor for salmonids (if high in fines) and is often evaluated to estimate potential spawning success and egg-to-fry STE (Platts et al. 1983b).

-Platts et al. (1983) suggested that the most widely accepted method for sampling and analyzing the particle size distribution of gravels used by spawning salmonids is one described by McNeil (1964) and McNeil and Ahnell (1964).
+Platts et al. (1983b) suggested the most widely accepted method for sampling and analyzing the particle size distribution of gravels used by spawning salmonids is one described by McNeil (1964) and McNeil and Ahnell (1964).
 McNeil samples, of all the current instream metrics (Q-STAR, V-STAR, RASI, D-50, etc.), exhibits the most direct link between stream condition and subsequent biological effects.
-Survivalto-emergence1 depends on the amount and grain size of fine sediment deposited at different depths in spawning gravel, as well as on biologic and water-quality factors (Chapman 1988).
-Other techniques such as arithmetic mean particle size (Crisp and Carling 1989), median particle size (Witzel and MacCrimmon 1983b), sorting coefficient (Sowden 1983), and skewness (Crisp and Carling 1989) may adequately establish instream trends but they lack clear and easily quantifiable parameters between the biology of a fishs' lifestage and instream conditions.
+Survival-to-emergence depends on the amount and grain size of fine sediment deposited at